djaus2/MauiMediaRecorderVideoSample-Android/README.md

 ## Footnote
 - As suggested in Pull Requests, changed the TargetFramework slightly, still not working.
 - Also separated Video Setup from Video Start.
+- Have had a L-O-N-G conversation with GitHub Copilot on this, going around in circles at times!
+Think I reached its limits!
+If it hasn't been thoroughly done, publicly, previously, then it can only help incrementaly!

 ?
 PS: Why isn't there a Video Capture example in the CommunityyToolkit.Maui?